 To help you decide if our products are the best ones for you, we offer free on-site inspections and consultations.
 We'll help you learn what caused your unique foundation problem, which options are best for repairing the problem, and what measures will prevent future issues.
 To schedule your free structural repair quote, call or e-mail us today!

-We're proud to serve Paterson, NYC, Toms River, Edison, Union City, nearby localities such as Clifton, Flushing, Brick, Plainfield, East Orange, and the surrounding areas.
+We're proud to serve Clifton, NYC, Toms River, Edison, Union City, nearby localities such as Clifton, Flushing, Brick, Plainfield, East Orange, and the surrounding areas.

 The existing expansion joint between the driveway and garage is fully compressed.

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.